 The 40-yard roll-off stretches 22 feet long by 8 feet wide and stands 8 feet tall, with about 5 tons of debris included.

-Sized for commercial builds and large tear-outs, the 40-yard container remains the largest roll-off for multi-phase jobs in Erie.
+Sized for commercial builds, large tear-outs, and multi-phase jobs, the 40-yard container is the largest roll-off we stage.

 Construction Debris, Drywall, Lumber Acceptance